DougBoyle/TidyTable/TidyTable/Tables/README.md

 - Only store half for symmetric tables: KQKQ only needs outcomes for white to move
 - DTM/DTZ should be 0 for drawn positions, regardless of 50-Move rule or stalemate
 - Commonise lots of the methods for writing/reading symmetric files
+- Use symmetry for new types of tables - e.g. special ReadSymmetric options

 Descriptions of other techniques:
 - Better compression, try "Limited-Reference" variant of Lempel-Ziv,